poojasbhrwl/url_shortner_api/README.md

 * [Setup](#setup)

 ## General info
-This project contains api for generating short url with authentication
+This project contains api for generating short url with authentication.
+This project have Register and login apis for authentication with JWT token to make it secure.
+Api for saving url in database and fetching short url from database.
+These apis having authorization according to roles, which are maintained on th registration.
+This project is having swagger documentation which contains all the apis.

 ## Technologies
 Project is created with: